 All in all, a trip to the Pawnee National Grassland has much beauty, a deep history and a place that has inspired a best selling novel (and mini-series).
 Some hiking and mountain biking can be done, a little exploring in the prairie and apparently some world-class birding.

-The trip started off Saturday morning as The Former Wife and I made it past Ft.
+The trip started off Saturday morning as a past partner and I made it past Ft.
 Collins and immediately noticed the change in terrain.
 The high plains started to stretch before us and true farming country began.

 As we drove the dirt roads in the grasslands, we started noticing homes from The Dust Bowl-era:

 To think this area supported many people all in thriving communities.
 Now there are remnants of past dreams and hopes.

 We arrived at trail head for the Pawnee Buttes.
 Only a few cars were present as we began our relaxing five mile ‘hike’ (more of a stroll, really).

 The Buttes, though only a few hundred feet off the prairie, dominate the landscape.

 This area was once in a shallow sea during the Cretaceous period.
 As such, fossils can be found if someone has the eye for it.
 (I do not; a past partner does!)